skirov1/skirov1/README.md

 👀 I’m interested in Web Development

-🌱 I’m currently learning OOP with C# at SoftUni.bg
+🌱 I’m currently learning JS Advanced at SoftUni.bg

 📫 How to reach me simeonkirov21@gmail.com